Donald Trump Slammed For Failing To Wish Tiffany Trump Happy Birthday Publicly

 “Happy Birthday @ivankatrump, so proud of you!”
 Trump wrote last October 30 for Ivanka’s 37th celebration.

-Donald Trump’s three oldest children, whom he shares with his first wife, Ivana Trump, played an active role in the president’s campaign, and they’ve also been visible with him as he’s served as president.
-People reported that Tiffany, who is Trump’s only child with his second wife, Marla Maples, played a less active role in her father’s campaign and subsequent presidency.
+Trump’s three oldest children, whom he shares with his first wife, Ivana Trump, played an active role in the president’s campaign, and they’ve also been visible with him as he’s served as president.
+People reported that Tiffany, who is Trump’s only child with his second wife, Marla Maples, played a less active role in her father’s campaign and seemingly steers clear of his presidency.

-Tiffany’s mom, Marla Maples, made a big deal of her daughter’s birthday on Instagram.
+Tiffany’s mom made a big deal of her daughter’s birthday on Instagram.
 She shared a video of herself and Tiffany’s boyfriend, Michael Boulos, carrying a giant bouquet of roses and a large balloon bouquet for the birthday girl.
 Maples promised her daughter plenty of surprises for their celebration, and the proud mother shared a cute throwback picture of Tiffany as a child.

 In another fun post, the mother of one, who is 55 years old, actually did a cartwheel to show her excitement over Tiffany’s big day.

-Not surprisingly, at least some critics of President Trump took the time to blast him for appearing to forget to mention Tiffany of the same day he remembered the U.S. Navy’s birthday.
+Not surprisingly, at least some critics of Trump took the time to blast him for appearing to forget to mention Tiffany on the same day he remembered the U.S. Navy’s birthday.

 “But what about Tiffany?!!??
 Poor Tiffany, the forgotten Trump daughter, born Oct.
 13, 1993,” replied writer and editor Anita Creamer to the president on his Navy post.

-Other Twitter users and news outlets also noticed that President Trump didn’t publically acknowledge his daughter’s birthday.
+Other Twitter users and news outlets also noticed that Trump didn’t publicly acknowledge his daughter’s birthday.
 In Style also noted that the president didn’t wish his wife, Melania, happy birthday on social media this year either.

 Tiffany appeared to have a great day yesterday, and she shared many of the happy birthday wishes she received on her Instagram story.